 Introduction - Hook or inciting idea; background context; main source; provisional thesis

 The rise of Electric vehicles has been labelled as a step toward more sustainable energy use.
 The article "I’m glad you’ve bought an electric vehicle.
-But your conscience isn’t clean" by John Naughton, published in The Guardian on May 6, 2023.This article intends to gives critical background information about Electric vehicles but falls short on mentioning the advancements in recycling operations Summary - Summarize the primary source In the article "I’m glad you’ve bought an electric vehicle.
+But your conscience isn’t clean" by John Naughton, published in The Guardian on May 6, 2023.This article intends to gives critical background information about Electric vehicles but this biased article falls short on mentioning the advancements in recycling operations ,renewable energy and power grids

+Summary - Summarize the primary source In the article "I’m glad you’ve bought an electric vehicle.
 But your conscience isn’t clean," John Naughton talks about the problems that comes with using electric cars and they are not as innocent as presented.Even though electric cars are often seem better for the environment than gas cars, they have their own problems.
-These include pollution from building the cars and from the electricity used to charge them, and issues with getting the materials for their batteries, the article suggests that while electric cars can help reduce pollution, they also have environmental costs and it leaves a toll on earth and it’s habitants
+These include pollution from building the cars and from the electricity used to charge them, and issues with getting the materials for their batteries, the article suggests that while electric cars can help reduce pollution, they also have environmental costs and it leaves a toll on earth and it’s habitants.

-Response Paragraph 1 - First claim with framework critiquing the main source - Textual evidence from primary source; textual evidence from secondary sources Norton's research into the environmental and human costs of producing electric vehicle batteries is helpful.
-He weights on that mining of minerals such as nickel, lithium and cobalt is having a significant impact on the environment.
-These mining operations often takes place in developing countries without environmental regulations and labor protection measures.
-This aspect of electric vehicle production is certainly a concern and deserves further attention.
-However, Norton's discussion could be more convincing if he also mentioned possible solutions to these problems.
-For example, there are ongoing efforts to develop more sustainable mining practices that minimize environmental damage and ensure safe working conditions.
-Additionally, the possibility to recycle electric vehicle batteries could also help minimaze some of the environmental and human costs.
-Companies such as Tesla have already invested in battery recycling business that could significantly reduce the mining minerals.
-Therefore while the issues mentioned by Mr. Norton are legitimate Digital Era (Change the running head based on your topic) 5 and should be taken into consideration , it is not mean that Electric vehicles always cause environmental damage.
+Response Paragraph 1 - First claim with framework critiquing the main source - Textual evidence from primary source; textual evidence from secondary sources

+While Naughton's research of the environmental impact of electric vehicles is important and on pont, it leaves out some important factors.
+He is concerned about the environmental and human costs of producing electric car batteries, especially the mining of minerals such as nickel, lithium, and cobalt.
+Because of his biased approach he fails to mention potential solutions to these problems.For example Smart charging of electric vehicles, according to study released in 2020 by Julia Szinai ., might help to reduce grid operating costs and eliminate renewable energy waste, suggesting the potential for developments in energy control which will help reduce energy waste , and using that energy for battery recharging .
+Furthermore, although Naughton describes electric vehicles properly, studies showing the possibility of renewable energy and smart networks in powering electric vehicles may have been mentioned.

+According to a research conducted by Peter Lund et al. (2015), different energy system flexibility methods, such as the use of electric vehicles to store unused electricity, might help in the management of battery recharging so people won’t have to use old power grid.
+Finally, Naughton's claim about the environmental impact of electric vehicle batteries overlooks major developments in battery recycling.
+The development of a closed-loop recycling process for lithium-ion batteries, according to Zeng (2019), has the potential to drastically reduce the negative environmental effect of battery manufacture.
+This technology not only recovers valuable materials, but it also minimises the quantity of dangerous chemicals released into the environment also reduces the production of new batteries.
+Naughton's analysis falls short on accurately describing the environmental impact of electric vehicles since it excludes these advancements and possible solutions

 Response Paragraph 2 - Second claim with framework critiquing the main source - Textual evidence from primary source; textual evidence from secondary sources